Stephen-Lon/Alfred-workflow-save-ur-note/README.md

 2. You can use the keyword set to create a quick note and type the text of the note.
 In that case that you must type a single line of text (with spaces and punctuation as necessary, of course): you cannot use newlines or returns to create a multi-line note.
 (There is no such restriction if you are *copying* selected text as in 1 above.)

+# Usage—viewing quick notes

-The result of saving quick notes will be a plain text file which you can open in your default file editor by using the relevant keyword set in the workflow configuation (by default `vqn` for "view quick notes").
+The result of saving quick notes will be a plain text file which you can open in your default text editor by using the relevant keyword set in the workflow configuation (by default `vqn` for "view quick notes").

+You can also view the file in QuickLook by using the relevant keyword set in the workflow configuation (by default `vql` for "view [using] QuickLook").

+**Note**: [DEBUG] in the QuickLook window title is a function of the command line `qlmanage` and (so far as I am aware) cannot be avoided.

 # Usage—deleting the quick notes file